 Our analysis is based under realistically assumed conditions on the initial data $\bu_0$ in $\bH_0^1$.
 We take into account the lack of regularity endured by the solutions of the Navier-Stokes system at the initial time $t=0$.
 Assuming otherwise requires the data to satisfy some non-local compatibility conditions, which are not natural and difficult to verify in practice, see \cite{HR82}.
 We note that in \cite{S95}, the penalized error estimates have been obtained for $\bu_0$ in $\bH_0^1$, but the time discrete error estimates have been obtained under additional assumption of $\bu_0$ in $\bH^2\cap\bH_0^1$.
 Also in \cite{H05}, the results have been obtained for the smooth initial data ($\bu_0$ in $\bH^2\cap\bH_0^1$).
-We take a more realistic approach and consider non-smooth initial data, that is, $\bu_0$ in $\bH_0^1$, which poses certain difficulties, mainly in both semidiscrete and fully discrete analyses.
+We take a more realistic approach and consider nonsmooth initial data, that is, $\bu_0$ in $\bH_0^1$, which poses more serious difficulties, mainly in both semidiscrete and fully discrete analyses.

-The main results of this article consist of the following: \begin{itemize} \item uniform in time bounds for the semidiscrete as well as fully discrete solution are established with no smallness assumptions on time step $k$. \item optimal error estimates for the finite element approximation of the penalized velocity and pressure are derived,
+The main results of this article consist of the following: \begin{itemize} \item uniform in time bounds for the semidiscrete as well as fully discrete solution are established with no additional smallness assumptions on time step $k$. \item optimal error estimates for the finite element approximation of the penalized velocity and pressure are derived,

-where $(\bue,\pe)$ and $(\bueh,\peh)$ are the solution of (\ref{pom}) and it's semi-discrete system, respectively. \item optimal error bounds for the velocity and the pressure terms, for the fully discrete penalized system, are derived which are of the form:
+where $(\bue,\pe)$ and $(\bueh,\peh)$ are the solution of (\ref{pom}) and it's semidiscrete system, respectively. \item optimal error bounds for the velocity and the pressure terms, for the fully discrete penalized system, are derived which are of the form:

-where $(\bu,p)$ and $(\bUe^n,\Pe^n)$ are the solution of (\ref{om04})-(\ref{ibc04}) and the fully discrete system of (\ref{pom}), respectively. \item Since constants involved in the error estimates of both semidiscrete and fully discrete schemes depend exponentially on time, using uniqueness assumption, the error estimates are shown to be valid uniformly in time. \item a couple of numerical examples are discussed to verify the theoretical findings and another couple of examples on benchmark problems with small viscosity are presented. \end{itemize}
+where $(\bu,p)$ and $(\bUe^n,\Pe^n)$ are the solution of (\ref{om04})-(\ref{ibc04}) and the fully discrete system of (\ref{pom}), respectively. \item since constants involved in the error estimates of both semidiscrete and fully discrete schemes depend exponentially on time, using uniqueness assumption, the error estimates are shown to be valid uniformly in time. \item a couple of numerical examples are discussed to verify the theoretical findings and another couple of examples on benchmark problems with small viscosity are presented. \end{itemize}

 The remaining part of this paper is arranged as follows: Notations, assumptions and a couple of standard results are stated in the first part of the Section 2, whereas in the second part, we briefly look at the penalty method.
 The semidiscrete error analysis is carried out in Section 3 and in Section 4, backward Euler method is applied to the penalized system.
 Finally, in Section 5, some numerical examples are given which validate our theoretical findings.